Here’s a reality of life: we all get stuck in a rut occasionally.

 8) Write a list of recent experiences that made you happy

-Last month when I was deep in my funk I was trying to write a blog post and it just wasn’t happening.
-It lead to me thinking about how I want to approach my annual review for December, and then getting a little overwhelmed by the thought of having to do something so in depth, when I couldn’t even get myself to write a measly 250 word about anything I wanted.
+Last month when I was deep in my funk, I was trying to write a blog post, and it just wasn’t happening.
+I got so frustrated when I couldn’t even get myself to write a measly 250 words about anything I wanted.

-However, what it did lead to was me beginning to write down a list of all the places I traveled last year.
+However, what it did lead to was me beginning to write down a list of all the places I traveled to in the last few years.

 In trying to remember what all of those places were, it forced me to go back through my phone and look at all the photos I’d taken.